mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-job-support/job-framework-exception.md

 title: JobFrameworkException Class
 ---

-Defined the core behaviour of exceptions thrown by Monarch Base and provides a base for derived exceptions.
+Defined the core behavior of exceptions thrown by Monarch Base and provides a base for derived exceptions.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime